tay/mode-sync-test/README.md

 All code synced from your Mode Analytics organization to your Github repository will be stored under a top-level directory called 'Mode'.
 This is to allow you to nest other analytics code (e.g. dbt, airflow, etc.) within this repository.

-### Repository Contents
+## Repository Contents

+What gets synced when you initialize your Mode/GitHub integration?

- - You'll choose which shared and restricted Spaces to sync to your GitHub repository for the alpha.
-(No personal or community Spaces can be synced.)
+ - Spaces - All shared and private Spaces will be automatically synced.
+No personal or community Spaces will be synced.
-  - All reports in the Spaces you select to sync will be synced.
+ - Reports - All reports in applicable spaces.
- - You can choose which [Definitions](https://help.modeanalytics.com/articles/what-is-a-definition/) you'd like to sync to the repository for the alpha by choosing the data sources you'd like to sync.
-All definitions for that data source will be synced.
+ - Themes - All report themes.
- - All [report themes](https://help.modeanalytics.com/articles/using-report-themes/) will be automatically synced.
+ - Definitions - All definitions.

-### Important notes

- Please do not start your commit messages with `[Mode]`
+## User Administration

 Please also note that administration of users will be up to you.
 Anyone making changes through the Mode UI can sync those changes.
-However, if users want to make changes through the GitHub UI, they'll need to be added to the repo in GitHub.
+However, if users want to make changes in GitHub they'll need to be added to the repo in GitHub.

+## Visibility of your GitHub Repository
+- If you have non-Mode data in the GitHub repository used for the Mode-GitHub integration, please be aware that Mode has visibility to the entire repository.
+- Reports in private spaces will be synced to your GitHub repo.
+Anyone with access to the GitHub repo will be able to see the files associated with these reports (though they still won't have access to the reports in Mode unless they're added to the corresponding spaces).

+## Important notes

+ Please do not start your commit messages with `[Mode]` as this could cause the integration to malfunction.

+## Additional Documentation

+ For help getting set up, see [Setting up GitHub to integrate with Mode](https://help.modeanalytics.com/articles/setting-up-github-with-mode/).

+ For details about how the integration works, see [Using Mode with GitHub](https://help.modeanalytics.com/articles/using-mode-with-github/).